RaphielGang/Telegram-Paperplane/README.md

 Alternatively, [find me on telegram](https://t.me/baalajimaestro)!.

+-This Readme might go out-of-date at any point, as I push notifications for all updates to my [support channel](https://t.me/maestro_userbot_channel).
+I recommend subscribing to the channel, for timely updates and fixes.

 ### Before you start:
 Get your api-id(API_KEY in my code), API_HASH from my.telegram.org.<br/><br/>
 Create an empty group, add marie, or any of its clone, find group id, then copy it and this is your LOGGER